 Building Cash Reserves

-If you have debt, it can be hard to build cash reserves, but it’s not impossible.
+If you have debt, it can be hard to build cash reserves and create stability, but it’s not impossible.
 Oftentimes, we start with margin health and as that improves, we can work on reducing the debt while simultaneously working on building a cash reserve.
 This sets us up to implement Profit First, and that cash methodology keeps our spending in check while rewarding us as business owners.

-If your Fix This Next assessment identified profit as your vital need, we would love to help you resolve this issue.
+If your Fix This Next assessment identified profit and creating stability as your vital need, we would love to help you resolve this issue.
 Start with my book, Profit First for Ecommerce Sellers or reach out today to connect with a profit advisor.

 Interested in Profit First?